AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 :Exercise: Find all files with 'lock' in the name in your home directory
 :Exercise*: Find all the files in your $HOME or $WRKDIR that are readable or writable by everyone.
 What would the ways to "fix them"?
+:Exercise*: Find all the dirs/files that do no belong to your UID/GID (user id and effective group id).

 Transferring files (archiving on the fly)